ratwolfzero/hopalong_python/README.md

 2. **Histogram-Based Density Estimation**:

    Using `np.histogram2d(..., density=True)`, this approach aggregates density over grid bins, normalizing the counts of trajectory points per bin by the total number of points and the bin area.
-The resulting density matrix represents relative point distributions for quantitative analysis.
-While the matrix does not explicitly embed coordinates, spatial information is implied by the bin edges, which define the coordinate ranges for each entry.
+The resulting density matrix represents relative point distributions across the entire space for quantitative analysis.
+While the matrix does not explicitly embed coordinates, spatial information is inferred from the bin edges, which define the coordinate ranges for each entry.
    - Impact of bin size:
      - Smaller bins (higher bin count) improve density precision but reduce density contrast by spreading density over more bins.